 - Around the mid-20th century, the youth of both cultures rebelled against the traditional mindsets of their respective cultures.

-- Music in America and literature/philosophy in France fulfill the same need (i.e. to display to one’s peers one’s ability to process complex emotions).
+- Music in America and literature/philosophy in France fulfill the same need, i.e. for teenagers to display to peers their ability to process complex emotions.

-Efei Wang has recently published an excellent article concisely summarizing the differences between the Asian and North American schooling systems.
+Efei Wang has recently published an excellent post summarizing the differences between the Asian and North American schooling systems.
 The difficulty level of Chinese schooling has risen dramatically: Chinese elementary school students are taught algebra, science, and literature; calculus is an opening high school math course in China, whereas in North America calculus is not taught until grade twelve; in short, North American education is quite obviously inferior to that of Asia.
 The disparities between the two continents are eerily dramatic, and undoubtedly fuel the paranoia of those who suspect that the era of American world supremacy is drawing to a close.
 The following is a brief summary of how North American students’ seeming inferiority may disguise significant assets of North American habitus which will likely contribute to the persistence of American hegemony.
-Read the rest of this entry

 Marshall McLuhan was an extremely influential media ecologist in the mid-20th century.
 He noticed that since the popularization of the television, a distinct break could be noticed in people’s patterns of thought (patterns which were shaped by the predominating “sense ratios”).
 He also (controversially) denied the importance of content, in favor of the nature of the medium itself.
 He came to separate ‘print culture’ (marked by its intensification of the visual sense, which led to modes of thinking focusing upon uniformity, linearity, and breaking things into their component parts) from ‘audial-tactile’ culture (marked by nonlinearity, mulitiplicity, and emphasis upon difference).